 #7.
 Rejection should not deter you from trying again.

-If there is one important lesson to be learned from rejection, it is to never let it deter you from your future endeavors — after all, rejection is an unavoidable part of life, and every successful person has faced it at some point.
+Suppose there is one important lesson to be learned from rejection.
+In that case, it is never to let it deter you from your future endeavors—after all, rejection is an unavoidable part of life, and every successful person has faced it at some point.

 #8.
 Seek out professional help, if needed

-According to Hafeez, “so much of the way to dealing with rejection is related to emotions and circumstances that have nothing to do with dating at all.”
+According to Hafeez, “so much of the way to dealing with rejection is related to emotions and circumstances that have nothing to do with dating.”

 “How people handle dating rejection is heavily influenced by how they feel about themselves before going on a date.”
 People with higher self-esteem will fare better than those whose self-esteem is more fragile and susceptible to the approval or disapproval of others, particularly potential romantic interests.